canasmh/TextToMorse/README.md

 Simple script to convert a string of characters to Morse code

 ### Rules of Morse code: **[Morse Code Wiki Page](https://en.wikipedia.org/wiki/Morse_code)**

+- Morse is composed entirely of dots '.' and dashes'-'
+-